 1.)
 Hello!
 My name is Karly.
 I'm from the Cleveland area (well, Lagrange Township, to be specific, but when I say that, people usually look at me like I'm from the moon).
 I love bookstores and dislike buying shoes.
 Sushi is one of my favorite foods, but I'm not very adventurous with it.
 Sometimes I pose awkwardly in photos.

 2.)
 When I was about 10 years old, I was editor-in-cheif, art director, and sole columnist of a newsletter called "The Groove,” which composed of tabloid-style articles about middle school drama.
-I included an "Ask Karly" column as well as a "Classified" section to give my publication a dash of "authenticity" Did I mention that I did this for fun?
+I included an "Ask Karly" column as well as "Classified" ads to give my publication an aire of authenticity.
+Did I mention that I did this for fun?

 2.5) I was not in the "popular" group in school.
 That may come as a shock to you, having just seen that newsletter I made.

 3.)
 Between the ages of 10-18, I dedicated myself to being the most enthusiastic band nerd I could possibly be.
 This desire must have screwed with my 6th grade fashion sense because a staple of my wardrobe was an oversized blue sweater with a giant saxophone embroidered across the front.
 I wore it on school picture day, probably so I could horrify myself 20+ years later and willingly embarrass myself in front of you.